 My name is Mark Steven Francois.
-I am a Ph.D. graduand in Old Testament at the University of St. Michael’s College (through Wycliffe College, University of Toronto).
-My primary interests are the book of Deuteronomy, Old Testament law, Old Testament ethics, the application of the philosophy of law and ethics to Old Testament study, and Biblical Theology.
-I’m also quite interested in Old Testament textual criticism, patristics, Syriac, and theology in general.
+I have a Ph.D. in Theology (Old Testament) from the University of St. Michael’s College (registered through Wycliffe College, University of Toronto).
+My primary interests are the book of Deuteronomy, Old Testament law, ethical problems in the Old Testament, Biblical Theology, and systematic theology.
+I’m also quite interested in patristics and Syriac, having studied Syriac under Amir Harrak at the University of Toronto.
 My dissertation was on the relationship between the parallel curses of Deuteronomy 28 and the Loyalty Oath of Esarhaddon and was supervised by Dr. Christopher Seitz.
 In addition to studying Old Testament I am also the pastor of Calvary Gospel Church in Blind River, Ontario (Associated Gospel Churches of Canada).
 I have an incredible wife named Alecia, a very energetic daughter named Jael, and a cross-obsessed son named Caleb.

 -An article for a conference on the origins of the Pentateuch at Andrews University.

 -A book critiquing conditional immortality from a traditionalist perspective.